 X.6 CDA-DSS Cross Profile Considerations

 The Content Creator and Content Consumer Actors are those used by all PCC profiles.
 The options introduced by these actors are in addition to other PCC profile options.
-For example, an implementation of the XDS-MS Profile might declare use of the Summary Section Option as well as Content Creator View Option.
-Similarly, an implementation might declare conformance to both the Summary Section Option as well as the Content Consumer View Option.
+For example, an implementation that includes a Content Creator in the XDS-MS Profile might declare use of the Summary Section Rendering Option.
+Similarly, an implementation that includes a Content Consumer in the XDS-MS profile might declare conformance to both the Summary Section Rendering Option as well as the Summary Session View Option.

 Volume 2 – Transactions